astronomer/astro-docs/cloud/stable/04_customize-airflow/04_airflow-alerts.md

 #### 2. [Verify a Single Sender Identity](https://sendgrid.com/docs/ui/sending-email/sender-verification/)

-Because you’re only sending emails for internal administrative purposes, a single sender identity is sufficient for integrating with Astronomer.
+Because you're sending emails only for internal administrative purposes, a single sender identity is sufficient for integrating with Astronomer.
 The email address you verify here is used as the sender for your Airflow alert emails.

 #### 3. Create a Key Using SendGrid’s Web API.